propelling-coding/Void-gaming-tutorial/README.md

 If your graphics card is too old that it does not support Vulkan, you may run into numerous issues.
 To check this, run lspci | grep "VGA", and search up your graphics card on TechPowerUp's database.
 Here, it will list if it supports Vulkan.
 If it doesn't, put the launch option "PROTON_USE_WINE3D=1 %command%" in your launch options (on heroic, just select to use wine3d instead of Vulkan).
 However, if your GPU doesn't support Vulkan, I wouldn't recommend Linux, as wine3D can be significantly slower than running native DX3D on windows (from my limited testing).

 If it is an EAC game, check online to ensure the developers have enabled EAC for linux (if not, the game won't run).
 If they have, ensure esync has been setup properly, and add the launch option "PROTON_NO_NTSYNC=1".

+If you are on multiple drives and are on NTFS, ensure that the symlink has been setup.
+Sometimes, you might need to move all protons and runtimes over to the EXT4 drive.